aalexx-S/LBTAS-2018/README.md

 ```
 python3 genReplyPieChart.py INPUT
 ```
-Note that this method does not provide any way to change any config because I am lazy and sick.
-Maybe I will add the options later when I feel better.
-I don't think its needed though.
+Note that this method does not provide any way to change any config.
+It should be easy enough to get the resultss from findLocation.main([...parameters...]) and call pyplot.
-You can make your own drawing/plotting functions easily from findLocation.py.
-You can call findLocation.main([...parameters...]) to get the result dictioary.

-When you call findLocation.main, the return value is a dictionary with the following keys:
+When calling findLocation.main, the return value is a dictionary with the following keys:
 * 'ip\_record\_ratio': a floating point number of the ratio of record ip.
 * 'poster': the poster dictionary.
 It has keys like 'title', 'city', etc.
 * 'foreign\_push': all the foreign pushes